charleski/Camilladsp-for-pCP9/README.md

 sudo cp -f asound.conf /etc
 ```

 **5)** Change bootlocal.sh to get camillagui running during startup.
 A sample bootlocal.sh is provided as a template.
 If you don't require any other commands to be run at boot then you can just copy this over the default.
+If you do need other commands these can be tacked on at the end.
 ```
-sudo cp -r bootlocal.sh /opt
+sudo cp -f bootlocal.sh /opt
 ```

 **6)** Install the extensions using the script provided.